-There is a long tradition of beach fires on Ocean Beach predating the establishment of the Golden Gate National Recreation Area (GGNRA) in 1972.
+There is a long tradition of beach fires on Ocean Beach predating the lands transfer of Ocean Beach to the Golden Gate National Recreation Area (GGNRA) in 1975.
 Pilot Beach Fire Programs were implemented by the NPS in 2007 and 2014 to address outstanding concerns.
-Despite efforts to increase conformance to rules, NPS continues to have ongoing issues and concerns regarding the Ocean Beach Fire Program regarding public safety, visitor experience, NPS staff safety, Park Operations, and Air Quality.
-The current proposal addresses these issues and concerns and is based on experience gained during these pilot programs as well as feedback gathered from key stakeholders and during public meetings earlier this year.
+Despite efforts to increase conformance to rules, NPS continues to have ongoing issues and concerns regarding public safety, visitor experience, NPS staff safety, park operations, and air quality.